xuegoo/JungleTree/README.md

 Since then, JungleTree has been re-worked into a distributed computing platform.
 This has been possible by taking advantage of modern server technologies, such as Docker and RabbitMQ.

-In the long term, the JungleTree project aims to become the standard for all commercial-grade Minecraft organizations, with all source code being freely available.
+In the long term, the JungleTree project aims to become a standard for all commercial-grade Minecraft organizations, with all source code being freely available.

 ## In Development